 - A lender must look at most aspects of your financial history, at least in the short term.
 All funds need to be sourced and explained.
 Any large deposits outside of normal payroll will be closely scrutinized, and any major loans will be considered as well.

-- If you are self-employed, you might need additional paperwork to verify your income.
-You could be required to go through an income audit, where an accountant reviews your records and verifies your income.
+- If you’re self-employed, you might need additional paperwork to verify your income.
+You could also be required to go through an income audit, where an accountant reviews your records and verifies your income.

 There are a number of down payment assistance programs that are acceptable to lenders.
-Many states and cities offer down payment assistance programs, and there are local programs that allow you to use sweat equity if you want to build a new home.
+Many states and cities offer these, including some that allow you to use sweat equity if you want to build a new home.

 It’s also possible to take advantage of federal loan programs, even if you have student loans.
 You may qualify for an FHA loan, which would mean a down payment of as little as 3.5%.

-If you choose to buy in a more rural area, you might qualify for a USDA loan, which requires no down payment.
-Don’t forget about VA loans if you have served in the military.
+If you choose to buy in a more rural area, you might also qualify for a USDA loan, which requires no down payment at all.
+And don’t forget about VA loans if you’ve served in the military.

-Research your options and speak with a knowledgeable mortgage broker to find out what programs you qualify for at a federal, state, and local level.
+Research your options, and speak with a knowledgeable mortgage broker to find out what programs you qualify for at the federal, state and local levels.

-If you have a plan for buying a home, there’s nothing wrong with taking the leap even though you have student loan debt.
+But most of all, know that once you have a plan for buying a home, there’s nothing wrong with taking the leap — even if you do have student loan debt.